PetroIvaniuk/llms-tools/README.md

 - [GeoSpy](https://geospy.ai/) - upload satellite or aerial images, and GeoSpy’s AI examines visual details like landmarks, terrain features, and vegetation patterns to provide precise location predictions

 ## Climat
-- [Planet Parasol](https://www.planetparasol.ai/) - simulating tha impacts of Stratospheric Aerosol Injection (SAI) deployment
+- [Weather Lab](https://deepmind.google/discover/blog/weather-lab-cyclone-predictions-with-ai) - experimental cyclone predictions, by Google
-- [Global Cooling Forecasts from Stratospheric Aerosol Injection (SAI)](http://www.planetparasol.ai/) - simulate different SAI scenarios to understand its possible impact
+- [Planet Parasol](https://www.planetparasol.ai/) - simulating the impacts of Stratospheric Aerosol Injection (SAI) deployment
 - [GraphCast](https://deepmind.google/discover/blog/graphcast-ai-model-for-faster-and-more-accurate-global-weather-forecasting/) - AI model for faster and more accurate global weather forecasting, by Google DeepMind
 - [OpenDAC](https://open-dac.github.io/) - a research project aimed at significantly reducing the cost of Direct Air Capture (DAC), by FAIR at Meta and Georgia Tech
 - [MetNet-3](https://research.google/blog/metnet-3-a-state-of-the-art-neural-weather-model-available-in-google-products/) - the first AI weather model to learn from sparse observations and outperform the top operational systems up to 24 hours ahead at high resolutions.
 A portion of its forecasts are now available across various Google products, by Google